Right Here, Right Now (Fatboy Slim song): Music video

 The music video for the song, created by Hammer & Tongs, is an elaborate homage to the famous opening sequence of the French educational series Once Upon a Time...
 Man.
-It shows a (scientifically inaccurate) timeline depicting the entire process of human evolution condensed into three and a half minutes.
-The beginning of the music video is set "350 billion years ago", and starts with a single celled eukaryote in the ocean evolving into a jellyfish, a worm, a pipefish, a pufferfish, and then a predatory fish.
+It shows a timeline depicting the entire process of human evolution condensed into three and a half minutes.
+The beginning of the music video is set "350 billion years ago" and starts with a single-celled eukaryote in the ocean transforming into a jellyfish, an aquatic worm-like creature, a pipefish, a pufferfish, and then a barracuda-like fish.
 It manages to eat a smaller fish before leaping up onto dry land.
-With a dinosaur visible in the background and an insect in front, it stays still for a few seconds before setting off and eating the insect.
+With a tyrannosaur visible in the background and a mantis in front, it stays still for a few seconds, becoming a primitive amphibian-like Tetrapod similar to Hynerpeton before setting off and eating the insect, while a volcano erupts in the background.

-The land-fish evolves into a small alligator as it enters a forest.
+The amphibian transforms into a small alligator as it enters a forest.
 It sees a tall tree, which it climbs up.
-Its body is obscured by the tree as its hands visibly evolve until it arrives at the top as a baboon-like ape.
-It jumps from the tree into an icy landscape, enduring a blizzard as it evolves into a larger, gorilla-like ape.
+Its body is obscured by the tree as its hands visibly change into those of three different primates until it arrives at the top as an ape that vaguely resembles a chimpanzee.
+It jumps from the tree into an icy landscape, enduring a blizzard as it morphs into a larger, gorilla-like ape.

 At the end of a large cliff, the ape beats its chest as the camera zooms out to show a vast desert.
-The ape jumps onto the ground, where it has evolved into a primate resembling homo erectus.
-A large storm blows away much of its hair, turning it into a human (at this point the timer at the bottom right slows dramatically).
-The human runs faster and puts on some trousers and a T-shirt with the logo "I'm #1 so why try harder".
+The ape jumps onto the ground, where it begins running.
+A large storm blows away much of its hair, turning it into a hominid reminiscent of a homo erectus (at this point, the timer at the bottom right slows dramatically).
+It runs faster and puts on some trousers and a T-shirt with the logo "I'm #1 so why try harder?".
 When fully clothed, it turns into a modern human with a beard.

-The man walks through a city environment and eats a hamburger (taken from a cardboard cutout of Fatboy Slim himself), he pulls off the beard and morphs into the obese character depicted on the cover of the album.
-He finally sits down on a bench as night falls, then smiles and leans back to look up as the human star constellation of Orion appears above.
+The man walks through a city environment and eats a hamburger (taken from a cardboard cutout of Fatboy Slim himself), he pulls off his facial hair and morphs into the obese character depicted on the cover of the album.
+He does finally sit down on a bench as night falls, then smiles and leans back to look up as the human star constellation of Orion appears above.